Blue Lagoon: The Awakening: Plot

 When Dean and Emma find a human skeleton, he calms the upset Emma by kissing her.
 They give in to their growing feelings by having sex.
 The morning after their sexual encounter, Emma finds Dean digging a grave for the skeleton.
 When questioned, he becomes irritable, but eventually admits he was hoping for closure over his mother's death, suffering guilt for inadvertently causing her fatal accident.

 With no trace of Emma or Dean being found, Jack and Barbara can no longer neglect their individual responsibilities and both return home.
-As Emma and Dean's sexual relations continue, they share further intimate details, including a mutual desire to have children, but the difficulty of life on the island and concern about her family increasingly strain Emma.
+As Emma and Dean's sexual relations continue, they share further intimate details, including a mutual desire to have children, but the difficulty of life on the island and concern about her family are putting a strain on Emma.

-After being stranded over 100 days, Emma and Dean are rescued by a tourist helicopter.
+After being stranded for over 100 days, Emma and Dean are rescued by a tourist helicopter.
 They are met by family, friends, and the media.
 Emma is thrust into a more popular position at school while Dean, still a semi-outcast, avoids approaching her in public.
 Readjusting to everyday life, their relationship becomes strained and distant.

 Emma attends the prom, while Dean only goes because his father encouraged him.
 She spots him outside watching her through the window.
 Emma's friend, Lizzie, encourages her to go to him.
 Emma and Dean kiss passionately and then dance together, while resuming their relationship as a couple.